On the magnetar origin of the GRBs presenting X-ray afterglow plateaus: Data analysis

-Dainotti et al. (2013a), following the approach of Efron \& Petrosian 1999 \citep{Efron1992},have showed that the plateau luminosity and duration evolve with redshift as $(1+z)^{k_i}$ where $k_L=-0.05$ and $k_T=-0.85$ for the plateau luminosity and duration, respectively.
-We thus applied these corrections to the bolometric luminosity and rest-frame time and used these new lightcurves to compare them to the analytical expression of the magnetar model.
-More specifically, we created new de-evolved variables indicated with the symbol ${'}$ as local (as they would appear at $z=0$) luminosities and times. $L_i^{'}=L_i/((1+z)^{k_L})$ and $T^*_i/((1+z)^{k_L})$ are constructed for each data point $i$ of the lightcurves starting from the $T_{start}$ of the plateau.
-Previous analysis have been performed with these corrections \citep{rowlinson14,rea15} by employing MonteCarlo simulations in the parameter spaces of magnetic field, $B$, and spin periods, $P$, allowed by the magnetar model.
-To the best of our knowledge, this is the first time in the literature that this evolutionary correction has been applied directly to infer rest-frame luminosities and times.
+Dainotti et al. (2013a), following the approach of Efron \& Petrosian 1999 \citep{Efron1992}, have showed that the plateau luminosity and duration evolve with redshift as $(1+z)^{k_i}$ where $k_L=-0.05$ and $k_T=-0.85$ for the luminosity and duration, respectively.
+We thus applied these corrections to the bolometric luminosity and rest-frame time and used these new lightcurves {\bf in the fit with the} analytical expression of the magnetar model.
+More specifically, we created new de-evolved variables indicated with the symbol ${'}$ as local (as they would appear at $z=0$) luminosities and times. $L_i^{'}=L_i/((1+z)^{k_L})$ and $T^*_i/((1+z)^{k_T})$ are constructed for each data point $i$ of the lightcurves starting from the $T_{start}$ of the plateau. {\bf Previous analyses have been performed with the evolutionary corrections \citep{rowlinson14,rea15} by employing MonteCarlo simulations in the parameter spaces of magnetic field, $B$, and spin periods, $P$, allowed by the magnetar model and the observed Luminosities and the time duration of the plateau emission.
+These previous approches have not been performed by fitting the lightcurves.
+The sample adopted here is different from the samples adopted in previous studies since it relies on the gold sample and on the SEE sample.} To the best of our knowledge, this is the first time in the literature that this evolutionary correction has been applied directly {\bf to the rest-frame lightcurves in a fitting procedure.}

 This ensures that the set of parameters derived, (E, k, P and B), are no longer affected by selection bias or redshift evolution, and thus, they are intrinsic to the physics of GRBs.
-If for example, these sets of the parameters followed a particular evolutionary path and/or were subject to observational selection biases, we would obtain a set of parameters also affected by such biases and hence leading to inferences not necesarily inherent to the systems being treated.
-In that case, the distribution of these inferred variables would represent physical conditions asociated to the relevant biases rather than to the intrinsic physics being sought.The rescaling applied prevents any such case.
+If for example, these sets of the parameters followed a particular evolutionary path and/or were subject to observational selection biases, we would obtain a set of parameters also affected by such biases and hence leading to inferences not necessarily inherent to the systems being treated.
+In that case, the distribution of these inferred variables would represent physical conditions associated to the relevant biases rather than to the intrinsic physics being sought.
+The rescaling applied prevents any such case.